Ztottas/Ztottas/README.md

 - 👋 Hi, I’m @Ztottas (Márcio), I am a carpenter and automation technician in shows and events.

-- 🌱 I’m currently learning SwiftUI
+- 🌱 I’m currently learning SwiftUI and apparently also a bit of HTML and GitHub markdowns, to be able to post something.
 - 💞️ I’m looking to find new knowledge in a new field of expertise
 - 📫 my contact is: swift.marcio@pm.me